wintonpc/destruct/README.md

     v =~ ->{ pattern }

 If the argument is a `Proc`, `=~` uses the sourcify gem to obtain the body of the Proc as a parse tree.
-The parse tree pattern and transformed into a plain ruby object pattern, which is then processed with a lower level matcher, described later.
+The parse tree pattern is transformed into a plain ruby object pattern, which is then processed with a lower level matcher, described later.

 ### Local variables